thejcannon/docs/packages/chakra-helpers/README.md

 ## Installation

-This package has peer dependencies on `@apollo/space-kit` and `@chakra-ui/react`.
+This package has peer dependencies on `@chakra-ui/react`.
 Make sure those packages are already installed in your project, and then install this package.

 ```bash
 npm i @apollo/chakra-helpers